AjayrajSingh/AjayrajSingh/README.md

 ###
 ###
-- 🔭 I’m currently working on Ajix(Compiler Design), Adrix(GUI framework), Glint(OS Development), CU safe(Flutter App) and SC's website.
+- 🔭 I’m currently working on Ajix(Compiler Design), Adrix(GUI framework), Glint(OS Development), CU safe(Flutter App) and SC's website 💻.
 - 🌱 I’m currently learning Tensorflow, Golang and React native.
 - 👯 I’m looking to collaborate on any Flutter project, that could somehow help the humanity.
 - 🤔 I’m looking for help with Tensorflow and Web Development 😅.